 Our emergency response arrangements are based on the Emergency Response Plan, which is regularly reviewed and updated to take account of expansions and other changes to the refinery's configuration, changing legal requirements, and changes to "best practices" resulting from technical developments or experience gained by others in dealing with major or non-major accidents.
-We have also prepared and submitted studies to the competent authorities, in line with the requirements of the SEVESO II EU Directive, which describe significant potential accident scenarios and related prevention and response measures, whereas in 2016 the safety study will be updated in line with SEVESO II.
+We have also prepared and submitted studies to the competent authorities, in line with the requirements of the SEVESO III EU Directive, which describe significant potential accident scenarios and related prevention and response measures.